Jean Marie.

 “My daughter is right there,” he said, pointing.

-I followed his hand to a woman about my mother’s age, holding a small girl on her lap.
+My eyes followed his finger to a woman about my mother’s age, holding a small girl on her lap.

-“That little one—her name is Grace.
+“That little one, the one in my daughter’s lap—her name is Grace.
 She just lost her mum.
 She’s four.”

 I turned fully toward the child.
-She was tiny and blonde, pink and purple butterflies painted across her cheeks.
+She was tiny and blonde, pink and purple freckled butterflies were painted across her cheeks.

 “Oh my,” I said softly.
 “I’m so sorry.”

-“My name is Grace as well,” I told him, then asked, “What’s your name?”
+“My name is Grace as well,” I told him, spinning back toward him, then asked - feeling more curious, as I twisted the air pods between my fingers, “What’s your name?”

 “Hugh.”

-He paused, then said, “My daughter and I have been caring for my wife.
+“My daughter and I have been caring for my wife.
 She has Alzheimer’s.
-But we can’t anymore.
+But we can’t do it anymore.
 She had to be placed in a facility.”

 His voice cracked.

-I looked into his blue eyes as tears gathered and spilled onto his tired skin.
+I looked into his blue eyes as tears gathered and a couple spilled onto his tired cheeks.

-The AirPods stopped turning in my fingers.
-I shifted my chair toward him.
+I shifted my chair even more toward him.

 He grew quiet.
 Somber.

-He stared past me, at the little girl who was too distracted to notice; but I could see sadness heavy in his eyes.
-Like a sponge oversaturated with water, his tears began to leak freely.
+He stared past me, at the little girl who was too distracted to notice; I detected grief in his eyes.
+Like a sponge oversaturated, heavy, his tears began to leak freely.

 “I’m losing her.
 I’ve lost her.
 She’s still here—but I’ve lost her.”